 Students also need to have profession-specific skills.
 Organizations expect students to show up job- ready.
 This is true across the range of public and private sectors.
 At Denison, we did extensive research to better understand the professional pathways of our alumni.
 In particular, we have been using a five-year-out alumni survey to identify and focus on the gap our recent alumni are experiencing between the curriculum and career-launch readiness.

 We are closing that gap in smart ways.

 - Academic programs are rooted in the liberal arts but also teach skills of great value in the workplace.
-And students at Denison also learn some profession-specific skills in programs like Global Commerce, Data Analytics, Financial Economics, Narrative Nonfiction, and Health, Exercise and Sport Studies.
+And students at Denison also learn some profession-specific skills in programs like Global Commerce, Data Analytics, Financial Economics, Narrative Journalism, and Health, Exercise and Sport Studies.

 - Continually refining current academic programs in ways that connect the liberal arts to where the professions are going.
 For example, our Theatre Department has partnered with a professional theater company, Available Light, to hold master classes on campus.
 Our science departments are keenly aware of what students need for graduate school and are constantly refining the curriculum and summer research opportunities to meet those needs.